Using Investigational Medicines

 Risks of using investigational medicines

-There are drawbacks to compassionate drug use for you and for the drug approval process.
+There are drawbacks to compassionate medicine use for you and for the medicine approval process.
 One is that they may interfere with clinical trials if more people seek this route rather than participating in trials.
-Although the NCI gathers some safety information on compassionate-use drugs, it is not as helpful in getting FDA approval of these medicines.
+Although the NCI gathers some safety information on investigational-use medicines, it is not as helpful in getting FDA approval of these medicines.
 You are not watched as closely as you would be if you were part of a clinical trial.

-Other problems include the chances of receiving no lasting benefit from the medicine, undiscovered harmful side effects, and extra costs not covered by health insurance that may be associated with using the medicine.
+Other problems include the chances of getting no lasting benefit from the medicine, undiscovered harmful side effects, and extra costs not covered by health insurance that may be linked to using the medicine.